Finally dead: Why Baghdadi had faked his death so many times in the past

 Baghdadi stayed out of the limelight for long.
 He would release audio and video clips at regular intervals, but since 2015, the frequency dropped considerably.
 The last message he released was in September.

-Bhagdadi had in September released an audio message with the title 'Do Deeds.'
-In the 30 minute audio clip, the supreme commander of the ISIS, Abu Bakr al-Bhagdadi called on cadres of his outfit to resist and lead the fight for the next five years.
+Baghdadi had in September released an audio message with the title 'Do Deeds.'
+In the 30-minute audio clip, the supreme commander of the ISIS, Abu Bakr al-Baghdadi called on cadres of his outfit to resist and lead the fight for the next five years.

 He told the cadres to have good faith in Islam and also adds that the results are in the hands of Allah.